elBukkit/MagicPlugin/Magic/MIGRATION.md

    - Default wand configs will use old behavior for actions and flags (per below)
    - Wands aren't class-based and store data as normal

+## 6.9.22

+ - The ModifyMana action now acts on the target, not just the caster.
+This may mean your spell configs need changing if you are using this action, it may require "target: self" or a ChangeContext action.

 ## 6.9.12

  - Removed deprecated "mode_drop" wand property.
 See mode_drop in wands.defaults.yml to see how to reproduce this behavior